Simplifying Zero Trust Security for AWS with Teleport

 - visitor

-4. Update the trusted cluster configuration by running the following command:
+4. Update the trusted cluster configuration by saving and closing the file in your editor.

 This command closes the reverse tunnel between your leaf cluster and your root cluster.
 It also deactivates the root cluster's certificate authority on the leaf cluster.